Skip to main content

 Start with a one-page decision brief, not a school list.
 Done well, it gives you a usable filter for your Lisbon international school search before you email a single admissions office, and it saves you from rebuilding your shortlist later.

 Write these as short rules you can defend on a tired weekday, not aspirations.
-Use this template and keep blanks where you still need fresh checks:
+Use these prompts to keep unresolved decisions visible without turning them into assumptions:

 Do not choose between IB, British, or American routes based on reputation, parent forums, or preference-based ranking lists.
 Ask each school for the current course guide, assessment policy, sample timetable for your child's year, and the admissions checklist before you score fit.